-All posting agencies should have their forecasts available in excel format.
-This formation allows industry to easily search for and organize information of their choosing and program offices can easily update it with new and recent information.
+All posting agencies should have their forecasts available in Excel format.
+This format allows industry to easily search for and organize information of their choosing and program offices can easily update it with new and recent information.
 In contrast, PDFs are often disorganized and undersized, complicating the user’s ability to utilize it efficiently and usually indicates that the government does not update their forecasts regularly.

 2. Date Modified.

 Modification dates inform users whether the information is recent and updated.
-If the data is outdated, contractors might need to find relevant contracting information or other opportunities some other way.
+If the data are outdated, contractors might need to find relevant contracting information or other opportunities some other way.

 3. Frequency of Updates.

 Agencies are evaluated on how current their listed opportunities are in their published forecasts.